 After moving to London Rachel performed in The Phantom of the Opera before joining a cappella vocal octet the Swingle Singers, whose albums she’d collected since childhood.
 She travelled with the group for four years, giving concerts in 25 countries and working as their Musical Director for two years.

-Since leaving the Swingle Singers Rachel has given her own cabaret recitals in London and New York, and has appeared with Rambert Dance Company for two seasons as the singer in their Cole Porter ballet Elsa Canasta.
+Following her Swingle Singers years Rachel gave her own cabaret recitals in London and New York, and appeared with Rambert Dance Company for two seasons as the singer in their Cole Porter ballet Elsa Canasta.
+Alongside her singing engagements, Rachel was as a freelance newsreader and continuity announcer for BBC World Service for 4 years.

 Rachel’s work as a soloist with orchestra has seen her perform with the Hallé Orchestra (Manchester), Lahti Symphony Orchestra (Lahti, Finland), BBC Concert Orchestra (London), Ulster Orchestra (Belfast), and the RTE Concert Orchestra (Dublin), with conductors including John Wilson and Benjamin Pope.
 Programmes have included music from the Great American Songbook, musical theatre, pop and film, songs associated with Fred Astaire (in concerts featuring Fred’s daughter Ava), and the music of Julie Andrews.

-In the recording studio, Rachel has worked on the soundtracks of more than 120 movies including Lord of the Rings, Harry Potter, Shrek, Moulin Rouge, Transformers, Avatar, Alice in Wonderland, Nanny McPhee and Prometheus.
-She has also added her voice to more than 50 albums made by a diverse range of artists and bands including Bjork, Missy Elliott, Nightwish, Mika, Keith Urban, Michael Jackson and Eric Clapton.
+In the recording studio, Rachel has sung on the soundtracks of more than 120 movies including Lord of the Rings, Harry Potter, Shrek, Moulin Rouge, Transformers, Avatar, Alice in Wonderland, Nanny McPhee and Black Widow.
+She has also contributed to more than 50 studio albums, made by a diverse range of artists and bands including Bjork, Missy Elliott, Nightwish, Mika, Keith Urban, Michael Jackson and Eric Clapton.

 A solo album by Rachel – gentle rain – featuring standards by Gershwin, Porter and Berlin as well as ballads by Michel Legrand, Billy Joel and others – is now available to buy, or to download from iTunes and other digital sites.